innovationOUtside/tm129-robotics2020/content/00_SOFTWARE_GUIDE/Section_00_03_quick_practical_tour.md

 One of the ways we can use the `playsound.say()` function is to count out the bands as we come across them.
 To do this, we need to identify when we cross from the white background onto a band.

-We can detect the edge og a band by noticing when the sensor value goes from white (a reading of $255$) to a lower value.
+We can detect the edge of a band by noticing when the sensor value goes from white (a reading of $100$) to a lower value.
 The following program will detect such a transition and say that it has crossed onto a band, also displaying a print message to announce the fact too.

 Reset the robot location in the simulator, run the following cell to download the program to the simulator, and then run it in the simulator.
 Does it behave as you expected?
 <!-- #endregion -->